MolBIFFM/diana/README.md

 - McKinney, W. (2010) **Data Structures for Statistical Computing in Python**, Proceedings of the 9th Python in Science Conference, 56-61.

 - Virtanen, P. et al. (2020)  **SciPy 1.0: Fundamental Algorithms for Scientific Computing in Python**, Nat.
 Methods, 17, 261-272.

+---

+References for implemented algorithms are listed in the corresponding source code.